-Governor Corzine signed the New Jersey Paid Family Medical Leave Law on May 2, 2008.
-This law provides employees with 6 weeks of paid family leave at two-thirds of their weekly salaries up to a maximum of $561.00 per week.
-Paid leave will be for employees who are needed at home in order to care for a newborn or adopted child or to care for a sick family member.
+This law provides employees with up to 6 weeks of paid family leave at two-thirds of weekly salary up to a state maximum dollar amount.
+Paid leave may be available for employees who are needed at home in order to care for a newborn or adopted child or to care for a sick family member.

 The program will be funded through payroll deductions.
 The tax will appear on the employee’s pay stub and YESS as NJ FLI/EE.

 Paid family leave will run concurrently with all other family leave programs.
 Family Leave Insurance benefits can be claimed in order to:

 - Bond with a child during the first 12 months after the child’s birth or during the first 12 months after the placement of the child for adoption with the covered individual.

 - Care for a family member with a serious health condition supported by a certification provided by a health care provider.
 Claims can be filed for six consecutive weeks, for intermittent weeks or for 42 intermittent days during a 12 month period beginning with the first date of the claim.

 Family Leave Facts

 - The Family Leave Insurance benefits program provides a monetary benefit, not a leave entitlement.

 - The Family Leave Insurance program does not guarantee job protection although an individual may be protected if the individual qualifies for protection under the Family and Medical Leave Act (FMLA) or the New Jersey Family Leave Act (NJFLA).

 - An employee who intends to take a leave and claim Family Leave Insurance Benefits to participate in providing care for a seriously ill family member must give the employer reasonable notice.
 An employee who intends to take the leave on an intermittent basis must provide the employer with a minimum of 15 days’ notice.